moorepants/mae223/content/pages/syllabus.rst

 Time and Location
 =================

-We will meet in Bainer 1070 on Mondays and Wednesday from 10:00 AM to 11:50 AM.
+We will meet in Wickson 1020 on Mondays and Wednesday from 10:00 AM to 11:50 AM.

 **If you have any conflicts with the schedule you must tell me by email in the first week of class (emergencies will be the only exception).**